Esteves4/Smartbee/Scale/README.md

 #### Step 4: Configure the weightMeasure

 Before you are able to start measuring, you also need to change some parameters in the weightMeausur esketch, [Here](weightMeasure).
 The first parameter you need to change is the *SCALE_FACTOR*, that you found in the previous step, after that you need to change the *API_KEY* for your Api-key from ThingSpeak and then update *APN*, *USER*, *PASS* for your gsm network's apn, user and pass.
+You can also change *TIME_READING*, it's a interger number that defines how many minutes the arduino are going to sleep before reading the weight again.

 >The initial work of this sketch was found [here](https://circuits4you.com/2016/11/25/hx711-arduino-load-cell/) and it was modified to send the data collected over the SIM800L module

+#### Step 5: Upload weightMeasure sketch

+After all the necessary changes, just upload weightMeasure sketch to your arduino and start measuring weights.
+You can verify if the data are been sent in your ThingSpeak channel.

 ## Authors